magnoweege/JavaIntelliJInitializr/README.md

 - Install some basic plugins for intelliJ (if you like)
 - Create a new project for Spring Boot using IntelliJ initializr;
 ![](https://github.com/magnoweege/JavaIntelliJInitializr/blob/master/001.JPG)

-- After that we create this "packages" under main "DemoApplication" com.example.demo."packages"
+# After that we create this "packages" under main "DemoApplication" com.example.demo."packages"

-  Conceito MVC (Model, View and Controller):
+  - Concept MVC (Model, View and Controller):
   - model       // Here we put our model bussines cases (objects) BACKEND
   - controller  // Will be responsible for de communication between View and Model MIDDLEWARE
   - view        // The front website itself (html,jsp,jsf) FRONTEND
   - repository  // Where the magic happens for data to be persisted!

-  - After that we are going to create the files we will needed:
+# After that we are going to create the files we will needed

-    -inside model > new class file "Website.java" -inside controller > leave it for now!
+  - inside model > new class file "Website.java"
+  - inside controller > leave it for now!
-    -inside view > leave it for now!
+  - inside view > leave it for now!
-    -inside repository > new interface file WebsiteRepository.java
+  - inside repository > new interface file WebsiteRepository.java

-  - insert inside the model>Website.java:
+  # insert inside the model>Website.java:

 ```sh
     package com.example.demo.model;